chityala-sowmya/sql-Exploratory-Data-Analysis-project/README.md

 ---

 ## Key Insights

-*(Replace the placeholders below with your actual query results before publishing)*
+- Total revenue across the dataset was approximately **$29.3 million**, indicating a strong overall business scale.

-- Total revenue across the dataset was approximately **$29.3 million**.
+- Revenue is highly concentrated geographically, with the **US and Australia contributing over 60% of total revenue**, highlighting a dependency on a limited number of markets.
-- **US and Australia** accounted for more than 60% of total revenue — the business is heavily concentrated in two markets.
+- At the category level, **Bikes are the primary revenue driver**, significantly outperforming other categories.
+In contrast, Accessories and Clothing generate higher transaction volume but contribute less revenue per order, indicating a volume-driven value- driven split.
-- **Bikes** dominated category-level revenue.
-Accessories and Clothing had far more transactions but much lower revenue per order, meaning they are volume-driven rather than value-driven.
+- The subcategory breakdown reveals **significant variation within the Bikes category**, showing that not all subcategories contribute equally to revenue.
-- The subcategory breakdown revealed significant variation even within the Bikes category — not all subcategories contribute equally.
+- A number of products in the catalog have **zero recorded sales**, indicating inefficiencies in **product assortment** that could be addressed through removal, repricing, or improved promotion.
-- The **top 10 customers** were responsible for a disproportionate share of total revenue — a concentration that carries business risk.
+- The **top 10 customers** account for a disproportionate share of total revenue, highlighting **customer concentration risk**.

 ---

 ## Recommendations

 **1. Do not ignore the geographic concentration.**
 Over 60% of revenue from two countries means the business is exposed if either market weakens.
-There are clearly other countries with existing customers — the data shows them — so the question becomes: why aren't they buying more?
+There are clearly other countries with existing customers — the data shows them — so the next step is to understand why these markets generate less revenue.

 **2. Investigate products that have never sold.**
 There is no good reason to carry catalog items with zero sales history.
 They either need to be marketed, repriced, or removed.
 This is a clean, specific finding that a product team could act on directly.